mindstorm8191/danidle/README.md

 # danidle
 Factory Idle style game, that doesn't yet have a name.
-Combine basic resources to get more advanced resources, and climb up the tech ladder
+Combine basic resources to get more advanced resources, and climb up the tech ladder.

+By the way, there's a running version of the game on my web space: http://bookalong.x10host.com/idlegame/  Enjoy!

 Currently built is up to producing 3 flint tools: shovel, pickaxe and axe.
 Once you build your first flint pickaxe, stone blocks will unlock.